Subgor8126/React_Projects/Sign_Up_form/ReadME.md

-This is a basic sign up form with form validation.
+This is a basic sign up form with basic form validation.
 Currently it has almost zero styling.